If you are planning on starting an ecommerce website, then EKM and Wix will probably have come to your attention. But which one is the better option?

 Wix pricing structure is also very simple as the only restrictions that they apply are the amount of storage, which ranges from 20gb on the basic to 50gb on the VIP package.
 There are no restrictions on the amount of products you can sell or any kind of turnover limit.

-EKM’s pricing structure isn’t quite so simple with all plans barring the Pro package having some form of turnover limits, which starts at £50k per annum on the basic package.
+EKM’s pricing structure isn’t quite so simple with all plans barring the Pro package having some form of turnover limits:

-EKM offer a standard 14 day free trial but if you go through any of the links in this post, you will get 28 days instead.
-Before starting, you will need to provide payment details and choose which plan you would like.
-If you don’t want to continue beyond the trial period, you will need to let the team at EKM know.
+EKM offer a standard 14 day free trial but if you go through any of the links in this post, you will get an 28 day free trial instead.

 Wix do offer a free plan for life and while you can install the Wix Stores app, you can’t use it on a live site.
 If you want to test the Wix Stores app properly, they do offer a 14 day free trial.